-OTDA will review proposals carefully and will give each request serious consideration; paying particular attention to the programmatic, fiscal, administrative, and legal aspects of the proposal and the anticipated outcomes for low-income families and individuals.
+OTDA will review proposals carefully and will give each request serious consideration; paying particular attention to the programmatic, fiscal, administrative, and legal aspects of the proposal as well as the anticipated outcomes for low-income families and individuals.

 The following procedure should serve as a minimal guideline for all applicants seeking a letter of support.

 The applicant must submit a formal request for a letter of support to OTDA.
-Requests for letters of support should come from the CEO of the requesting organization and should be submitted to OTDA ten (10) business days prior to the application deadline.
+Requests for letters of support should come from the CEO of the requesting organization and should be submitted to OTDA 10 business days prior to the application deadline.
 An exception to the submission deadline can be made if the applicant demonstrates good cause for a reduced time frame.